 - 3 Tips for Baking Perfect Bread

-- The 2 Most Common Mistakes in Bread Making
+- 2 Most Common Mistakes in Bread Making

 What Is Bread?

-Bread is a staple food across the globe, made by baking a dough formed of flour and water.
-It is thought to be one of the earliest prepared foods in existence, and can take on unlimited shapes, flavors, and textures.
-From country loaves to baguettes, white bread, yeast bread, and brioche, bread is an indispensable culinary format.
+Bread is a staple food across the globe, made by baking a dough made of flour and water.
+Bread is thought to be one of the earliest prepared foods in existence, and can take on unlimited shapes, flavors, and textures.
+From country loaves and baguettes, to white bread, yeast bread, and brioche, bread is an indispensable culinary format.

 What Equipment Do You Need to Bake Bread?

 Homemade bread can be made many ways.
-The most common pieces of equipment include one of the following:
+Common pieces of bread-making equipment include the following:

 3 Tips for Baking Perfect Bread

 - Don’t forget salt.
-Without enough salt, your loaves will be bland and too starchy.
+Without sufficient salt, your loaves will be bland and too starchy.

 - Not letting the bread dough rise long enough.
-Nothing is worse than a flat, dense loaf of bread (unless, of course, you meant to do that!).
-Giving the dough time to rise allows for better volume and more developed flavors.
+Nothing is worse than a flat, dense loaf of bread—unless, of course, you meant to do that!
+Giving the dough time to rise allows for better volume, better texture, and more developed flavors.

 Fresh bread is best stored tightly wrapped in plastic and/or foil in the freezer, and reheated in the oven as needed.
 If you’d rather not have to deal with constant defrosting, keep bread (still wrapped in plastic and/or foil) at room temperature.
 Keeping bread in the refrigerator accelerates the staling process.